UPDATE – Subject: CMC COVID Weekly Update 9/24/21, From Ryan Larsen, CMC, CEO

 Centralized COVID-19 testing for hospital outpatients began Wednesday, April 15th.
 Testing requires a valid practitioner order and is available for scheduled patients, not walk-ins.
-Testing is still recommended for symptomatic patients who are hospitalized or who are in at-risk populations of who are health care workers or emergency responders.
+Testing is done for symptomatic patients who are hospitalized or who are in at-risk populations of who are health care workers or emergency responders.

 - COVID-19 testing is available.
 Please text 402-245-6522.
 Alternatively, you may call 402-245-6736 or email us at firstname.lastname@example.org.
 The phone and texting line will have a live person available 8-4 Monday through Friday.
 If after hours, please leave your full name, your date of birth, your telephone number, the name of your doctor and your reason for concern.
 We are experiencing a large volume of calls at Family Medicine regarding COVID-19, which makes it difficult for patients to call in and schedule other office appointments.
 Please use the above numbers for texting (preferred) or calling if your question is specific to COVID-19 and not an emergency.

 - For questions about Covid-19, your potential exposure, and what you should do, please call your primary care office or the Nebraska DHHS Covid-19 Information Line at (402)-552-6645 (8AM to 8PM 7 days a week).

 - If you believe you are having a health emergency and need emergency medical treatment, please call 9-1-1 or seek help at the hospital emergency department

 COVID-19 -most current information:

 FROM: FAMILY MEDICINE CLINIC PROVIDERS AND STAFF